thriveweb/deking-new/content/projects/stratco-outback-flat-patio-roofs.md

   - image: /images/uploads/patios-verandah-carport-outback-gable-22.jpg
   - image: /images/uploads/patios-verandah-carport-outback-gable-04.jpg
   - image: /images/uploads/patios-verandah-carport-outback-gable-17.jpg
+content: >-
+  Gable patio roofs give a new dimension to the basic patio roof, with its pitched roofing to replicate your homes roof
 accordion:
   - description: >-
       The Gable roof opens up an otherwise closed in and pokey area into